christiannwamba/jumpstart-react-workshop/README.md

     DEMO: https://jsbin.com/pebojug/15/edit?html,js,output

     **Note**
-    A React element can also be a one off the items in `children` array.
+    A React element can also be one of the items in `children` array.
 This way you can start building nested DOM trees.

 ## Task 3: Meet JSX